 In the 87th minute of Tuesday's World Cup qualifier against Belgium, 16-year-old Harry Wilson entered the match and became Wales' youngest ever senior player.
-As joyous an occasion as that was for the Liverpool midfielder's family, it was made even better for his grandfather, who won £125,000 (nearly $200,000) on an £50 bet ($80) he placed when Harry was just 18 months old that this day would come.
+As joyous an occasion as that was for the Liverpool midfielder's family, it was made even better for his grandfather, who won £125,000 on a £50 bet he placed when Harry was just 18 months old that this day would come.

-According to the BBC, Peter Edwards, Harry Wilson's grandfather, placed a bet with a bookmaker on his then infant grandson eventually playing international football for Wales.
+According to the BBC, Peter Edwards, Harry Wilson's grandfather, placed a bet in 2000 that his infant grandson would eventually play international football for Wales.
 He was given odds of 2,500/1.
-When Wilson made his debut on Tuesday, beating Wales' previous youngest player, Gareth Bale, by a cool 108 days, the bet paid out and Edwards promptly retired a year earlier than planned.
+When Wilson made his debut on Tuesday, beating Wales' previous youngest player, Gareth Bale, by a cool 108 days, and the bet paid out, Edwards promptly retired a year earlier than planned.

 From the BBC: